-School report cards are available under the Report Card tab on My School Info.
+ESSA School Index reports are available to the public under the Report Card tab on My School Info.

 Please read the amended, approved plan: Arkansas State Plan (Amended and Approved).

 On January 8, 2019, the Arkansas Department of Education submitted a letter to Secretary DeVos requesting an amendment to Arkansas’ ESSA plan regarding long-term goals.
 This is a request to revise reporting only, no request to change accountability.
 The letter and the redline amendment request are available at Arkansas Letter to Secretary DeVos and Arkansas ESSA Plan with Amendment Request.
 The amendment was approved on March 11, 2019: Amendment Approval Letter from Frank T. Brogan, Assistant Secretary for Elementary and Secondary Education.

 Please read the final plan and submission letter: Arkansas State Plan (Original).

 Our plan has been recognized as one of only seven in the nation to receive a strong rating in three major categories for its new accountability system.
 Learn more at http://bit.ly/2moTdoc.

 Guide to ESSA Plan and a flyer about the differences between No Child Left Behind and ESSA are now available.
 Please read and share informational documents related to the Every Students Succeeds Act.

 Topics include Vision for Excellence in Education, Arkansas Academic Standards, School Quality and Student Success, State Assessment System, and What is ESSA?